BelugulaShushanth/CricFizzApp/README.md

    b) Standard Login<br>
        -> To log in using standard login a user should have an account first<br>
-       -> To create an account a user should sign up first<br>
+       -> To **create an account** a user should sign up first<br>
-       -> Go to login -> click on signup<br>
+       -> Go to login -> click on **signup**<br>
-       ->Enter the mail ID and Click on send OTP and an OTP will be sent to the given mail ID.<br>
+       ->Enter the mail ID and Click on **send OTP** and an OTP will be sent to the given mail ID.

        ![image](https://github.com/BelugulaShushanth/CricFizzApp/assets/66299354/d7f32a5b-d805-440d-8bed-812ffd2ed8fe)

-       -> Enter the OTP Received to your mail ID and click on verify your account<br>
+       -> Enter the **OTP** Received to the mail ID and click on **verify your account**

       ![image](https://github.com/BelugulaShushanth/CricFizzApp/assets/66299354/f7a02034-9baa-4f52-824a-ed171e01418d)

-       -> After your Mail ID is verified you will be redirected to create Account which looks as below.<br>
+       -> After a user Mail ID is **verified** you will be redirected to **create an Account** page which looks as below.<br>
-           Fill out the details and click on Create Account.<br>
+           Fill out the details and click on Create Account.

       ![image](https://github.com/BelugulaShushanth/CricFizzApp/assets/66299354/e198f82f-f655-404e-91db-43440c271a48)

-9. After you log in using OAuth or Standard Login you will see the Alerts tab as below<br>
+9. After a user logs in using OAuth or Standard Login a user will see the Alerts tab as below<br>
    In the alerts page, a user can select the below fields<br>
-   a) Match Type: A user can select live or upcoming from dropdown<br>
+   a) **Match Type**: A user can select live or upcoming from dropdown<br>
-   b) Series Name: A user can select a series name from dropdown<br>
+   b) **Series Name**: According to the Match Type selected the Series Name will be populated dynamically.
+A user can select a series name from dropdown<br>
-   c) Match Name: When you select the series name the matches belonging to that series will be populated.
+   c) **Match Name**: According to the Series Name selected the matches belonging to that series will be populated.
 A user can select any match from the dropdown<br>
-   d) Alert Type: A user can choose an alert type like score, wicket, match-ended<br>
+   d) **Alert Type**: A user can choose an alert type like score, wicket, match-ended<br>
-   e) Time Period: A user can select a time period from the drop-down which means the user will get alerts for every time period selected<br>
+   e) **Time Period**: A user can select a time period from the drop-down which means the user will get alerts for every time period selected
+      check the snapshot below

     ![image](https://github.com/BelugulaShushanth/CricFizzApp/assets/66299354/f97a6522-a28c-42db-8dff-d197528b1e96)

-10. A user can click on the subscribe alert after selecting all the inputs.<br>
+11. A user can click on the subscribe alert after selecting all the inputs.<br>
-    A user will get a popup in UI that the Alert is scheduled as below<br>
+    A user will get a popup in UI that the Alert is scheduled as below

    ![image](https://github.com/BelugulaShushanth/CricFizzApp/assets/66299354/2d461648-91dc-41e1-8b4a-87b6f96106e6)